 The Tribunal will only reconsider a decision in very limited circumstances, to fix unfairness in the process of making the decision, rather than in the result.
-If you believe a decision is wrong or that the outcome is unfair, your option is judicial review.
+If you believe a decision is wrong, your option is judicial review.
 The Tribunal cannot review or hear appeals of its own decisions.
 See information on How Do I Ask the Court to Review the Tribunal Decision?

 If you apply to reconsider a decision, this does not affect the time limit to file a judicial review application in respect of a final decision.